Dangers of Benzene Safety Talk

 - Practice good hygiene and protect your skin.
-Washing your hands prior to eating can reduce the chance of exposure through ingestion and limiting skin exposure can reduce absorption of benzene through the skin.
+Washing your hands prior to eating can reduce the chance of exposure through ingestion, and limiting skin exposure can reduce the absorption of benzene through the skin.

-- At work use engineering controls to reduce or eliminate the exposure to benzene.
-If exposure is still over the limit, respirators must be worn that are sufficient enough to protect individuals of overexposure.
+- At work, use engineering controls to reduce or eliminate exposure to benzene.
+If exposure is still over the limit, respirators must be worn that are sufficient enough to protect individuals from overexposure.